owang-bio/blog/content/python-for-forecast-analyst/dateutil_module.md

 relativedelta(arg1=x,arg2=y,arg3=z...)
 ```

-I use the second way more often then the first way.
+I use the second way more often than the first way.
 Here is the [huge list of arguments](https://dateutil.readthedocs.io/en/stable/relativedelta.html) that we can provide to relativedelta().
 I use "years", "months", "weeks", and "days" more frequently than the others.
 Notice, **they are all plural**, and their singular form has different meanings to this function.

 It might work better if I use an example to explain how it works:
 ```